 MBRx models are transdisciplinary, considering science and theory from medicine, neurobiology, genetics, trauma, psychotherapy, dyadic interactions such as parent-child, family systems, and many more disciplines.
 The techniques and interventions are likewise transdisciplinary.

-Kozlowska talks about how she take a systems approach which ranges from cellular systems, to neural systems, to muscular systems, to stress systems, to dyadic (parent-child) attachment systems, to family systems, to school and cultural systems.
+Kozlowska talks about how she takes a systems approach which ranges from cellular systems, to neural systems, to muscular systems, to stress systems, to dyadic (parent-child) attachment systems, to family systems, to school and cultural systems.
 As her attention ebbs and flows between systems, she calls on helping techniques from her experience as a physician, psychiatrist, attachment clinician, psychotherapist, and family therapist.

 Interpersonal Neurobiology (IPNB) and the DMM offer transdisciplinary models.
 Both are heavily attachment-based since early childhood experiences, positive and adverse, foundationally shape neural structure and function.